vozhyk-/java-tanks/README.md

 	      * `pos`: a `MapPosition`
 	      * `abilityId`
 	      * `abilityCooldown`
-        * `UpdateQueue`: updates for the client; can be sent and emptied or added to
+        * `UpdateQueue` (common to client and server): updates for the client; can be sent and emptied or added to
     * `ServerGameMap`: a `GameMap` that can be changed by impacts